An Interactive Lesson Guide for Parents and Teachers to Teach Kids About Drugs and Alcohol

 Article written by Chloe Nicosia

 Exploring the world is a natural part of growing up.
-For kids and teenagers, this can take the form of traveling, learning, and socializing with new and different people.
+For kids and teens, this can take the form of traveling, learning, and socializing with new and different people.
 It can also include experimentation with drugs like alcohol or marijuana.
-The discussion about drugs is not necessarily an easy one to have.
+Explaining addiction to drugs and understanding addiction is not necessarily an easy conversation to have.
 Facts can get muddled together with opinions and moral judgments.
-However, honest and open classroom and home discussion can give students the tools they need to make good decisions for their bodies and their futures, and there are plenty of online resources available to facilitate the conversation and encourage sober living.
+However, honest and open classroom and home discussions can give students the tools they need to make good decisions for their bodies and their futures, and there are plenty of online resources available to facilitate the conversation and encourage sober living.
+When it comes to children, answering their questions as they relate to the cause of addiction can help them better understand addiction.

-- Collection of Plans for Alcohol and Drug Prevention: Children of different ages process information in different ways.
-This page has four different lesson plans for middle school students, each of which asks students to focus on methods of preventing drug abuse.
+- Collection of Plans for Alcohol and Drug Prevention: Children of different ages process information differently.
+This page has four different lesson plans for middle school students, each of which asks kids and teens to focus on methods of preventing drug abuse and addiction to a drug or alcohol.

 - Drugs + Your Body – It’s Not Pretty: This lesson plan offers teachers materials that allow them to talk to students about the scientific facts related to substance abuse and drug use.
 Discussion points are also included to prompt class discussion.

 - Drug and Alcohol Prevention: Day 1 (PDF): Misinformation about drugs and alcohol is easily spread.
-Before starting a lesson, it can be a good idea to find out what students already know (or don’t know) about drugs and alcohol.
+Before starting a lesson, it can be a good idea to find out what students already know (or don’t know) about drugs and alcohol and substance use disorders.

 - Prevention Curriculum With Buddy and Betsy (PDF): For young children, understanding how drugs and other medications affect the body is a stepping stone to understanding why these same substances can be dangerous.
 The worksheets in this guide were designed for use with special-education students but can easily be modified to work with any class.